Documentation

 v=spf1 include:_spf.hornbill.com ~all

-On all outbound email for this domain, Hornbill checks that the SPF/TXT record has the ‘’‘include:_spf.hornbill.com’‘’ section set otherwise the mail will refuse to send.
+On all outbound email for this domain, Hornbill checks that the SPF/TXT record has the ‘’‘include:_spf.hornbill.com’‘’ section set.
+If not, the mail will refuse to send.
 This check is put in place to ensure Hornbill is allowed to send email as the given domain and to prevent abuse such as someone sending email pretending to be from a domain they do not own.

 Note

-SPF/TXT – these are both types of DNS record which should be set although SPF have been officially deprecated it still may be used so it can be a good idea to set.
+SPF and TXT are types of DNS records that should be set.
+Although SPF has been officially deprecated, it still may be used; so it is a good idea to set it.
 The main record that needs to be added is the TXT version.

 Encryption